Mediation is a type of alternative dispute resolution and may help you resolve an intellectual property dispute.

 Benefits of mediation

-high success rate - mediation has a high success rate.
-The large majority of mediations reach an agreement on the day and other disputes reach resolution subsequently as a direct result of the mediation process
+high success rate - the large majority of mediations reach an agreement on the day and other disputes reach resolution as a direct result of the mediation process

-reputation intact - whatever the outcome is, it will remain private (preserving business reputations) unlike a court judgement which will be published on the internet
+confidential - whatever the outcome, it will remain private (preserving business reputations) unlike a court hearing which is open to the public

 Telephone: 0300 300 2000